Sino-Xenic vocabularies

+Korean, Japanese and Vietnamese are the most widespread examples of sinoxenic languages.
+Indeed, these languages, by importing the Chinese writing system (sinograms), were enriched with a new vocabulary from China.
+Little by little, this vocabulary of the classical (written) Chinese language penetrated the vernacular languages, to the point that today, including the words invented in Japan on the basis of Sino-Japanese readings of sinograms, 49% of the words found in the Japanese dictionary Shinsen-kokugo-jiten (新選国語辞典, 2002) are Sino-xenic, without including a part of the hybrid terms (8%) which, in a number of cases, contain at least one sinoxenic element.
+Nevertheless, their weight in terms of frequency of use, appears clearly lower, especially in the oral language; for example, a 1995 study of television shows shows a share of only 18% for Sino-xenic vocabulary.
+Everyday conversations see this share reduced even further, as a trend.

 Background

-There had been borrowings of Chinese vocabulary into Vietnamese and Korean from the Han period, but around the time of the Tang dynasty (618–907) Chinese writing, language and culture were imported wholesale into Vietnam, Korea and Japan.
+Limited borrowing from Chinese into Vietnamese and Korean occurred during the Han dynasty.
+During the Tang dynasty (618–907), Chinese writing, language and culture were imported wholesale into Vietnam, Korea and Japan.
 Scholars in those countries wrote in Literary Chinese and were thoroughly familiar with the Chinese classics, which they read aloud in systematic local approximations of Middle Chinese.
 With those pronunciations, Chinese words entered Vietnamese, Korean and Japanese in huge numbers.

-The plains of northern Vietnam were under Chinese control for most of the period from 111 BC to AD 938 and, after independence, the country adopted Literary Chinese as the language of administration and scholarship.
+The plains of northern Vietnam were under Chinese control for most of the period from 111 BC to AD 938.
+After independence, the country adopted Literary Chinese as the language of administration and scholarship.
 As a result, there are several layers of Chinese loanwords in Vietnamese.
 The oldest loans, roughly 400 words dating from the Eastern Han, have been fully assimilated and are treated as native Vietnamese words.
-Sino-Vietnamese proper dates to the early Tang dynasty, when the spread of Chinese rhyme dictionaries and other literature resulted in the wholesale importation of the Chinese lexicon.
+Sino-Vietnamese proper dates to the early Tang dynasty, when the spread of Chinese rime dictionaries and other literature resulted in the wholesale importation of the Chinese lexicon.

-Isolated Chinese words also began to enter Korean from the 1st century BC, but the main influx occurred in the 7th and 8th centuries AD after the unification of the peninsula by Silla.
+Isolated Chinese words also began to enter Korean from the 1st century BC, but the main influx occurred in the 7th and 8th centuries after the unification of the peninsula by Silla.
 The flow of Chinese words into Korean became overwhelming after the establishment of civil service examinations in 958.

-Japanese, in contrast, has two well-preserved layers and a third that is also significant:
+Japanese has two well-preserved layers and a third that is also significant: